localhost-x86/archinstaller/README.md

 # archinstaller
-# Bu shell dosyası ile yorulmadan Arch Linux kurabilirsiniz!
+# With this shell files, you can install Arch Linux without getting tired!